gaganmaheshwari/blog-webjeda/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 ---
-title: How to Add Related or Previous-Next Post Link in Jekyll?
+title: How to Add Related or Previous Next Post Link in Jekyll?
-desc: Related posts is a way to keep your users hooked to checkout more content on your website.
+desc: Giving a link to next and previous posts at the bottom of the article helps to keep your users hooked to checkout more content on your website.
 If they like your current article, then there is a good chance that they would like to browse more articles.
 Add a related post or add next previous link to Jekyll posts using this method.
 keywords: add related post jekyll, jekyll related post, next previous post jekyll
 author: sharathdt
 tags: Jekyll